 OL-5 External & Internal Integration of the Whole Organization

 Typically this area is the job of CEO and top management team, but others can/should be involved.
 It includes: setting the overall direction, strategy and priorities, and making sure they are followed!

 Checking that all divisions and units are collaborating with each other.
 Building the long-term capability of the org. to innovate as needed.
-Balancing long and short-term perspectives requires an "ambidextrous" mindset and management approach.
+Balancing long and short-term perspectives (plus other Both/And challenges) requires a certain mindset and management approach.

 The interrelations among these areas can be seen in a less linear, more realistic way in this diagram.

 Situation: A large mature firm is attempting to develop a radically new venture alongside the established "cash cow" business.
 The managers of both businesses need to ensure that both are using OL of course.
 They also face a further challenge - to protect the distinct cultures of both, especially the new venture, which can easily be overwhelmed and resocialized by the wealthy, powerful, older business.
 Then there would no longer be a radical new innovative option in the parent company.

 The culture of each of those divisions is bound to be quite different - if only because one is refining ("exploiting") a proven, profitable product while the other is "exploring" - trying to build on a novel idea, still unproven.